HadySK/CppDspAudio/README.md

 Only frequencies below 15kHz make it through and the rest are cut off

+We can use the moving average filter for noise cancelling by removing specific frequencies out of an audio signal, see AudioExamples ex2.

 ![alt text](docs/ogandFIR.png)
 ## Infinite Impulse Response (IIR) Filter (2nd Order Elliptic Filter)
 We will use Matlab filter design tool to generate the coefficients for a fourth order elliptical low pass IIR filter with a cutoff frequency of 8000Hz, 1dB ripple in the pass band and 50dB of stop band attenuation.